ElKaBeX-0311/ElKaBeX-0311/README.md

 ### About me 🤔

-- 🎲 I’m currently working on BlackJack RP
+- 🗃️ I’m currently at school
 - 👨‍💻 I learning Lua, js, php, py and bash